bensiron/UGTS.Log4NetCleaner/README.md

 This library requires log4net 2.0.8 or higher and .NET 4.5 or higher.  .NET Core/Standard libraries are not supported.

+This library is released under the MIT license.
+Full details at /license/license.txt.

 If you have any issues with this library, would like to make requests, or submit/suggest improvements, please raise an issue.
+The library has served my needs but I am holding off on upgrading it further until I see some interest from others about what it needs most from here.

 ## SelfCleaningRollingFileAppender